BA Modern Languages and Business

 These languages are offered at beginner’s, intermediate or advanced level, depending on your experience.

 Our flexible, supportive teaching style will enable you to become confident and highly skilled in your chosen core language.
-You will master the fundamentals of the language – both written and spoken – graduating with near-native command.
+You will master the fundamentals of the language – both written and spoken – graduating with a high level of proficiency.

 The study of language includes cultural modules that develop your understanding of the cultures of the countries in which the language is spoken, from their literary and cinematic traditions to their history, politics and linguistics.
 As well as complementing your joint studies, this enables you to develop as a specialist with an international, comparative approach.